Global Alliance for Chronic Diseases commits at least USD 50 million into Cancer Prevention

 For further details about eligibility and how to apply, please click here

 The sixth GACD funding call into primary and secondary cancer prevention has launched.
-This year eleven of the world’s largest public health research funding agencies will contribute to the GACD Call.
+This year twelve of the world’s largest public health research funding agencies will contribute to the GACD Call.

 “The unique nature of the GACD allows us to fund implementation science to advance creative and diverse approaches to cancer prevention in many regions of the world.
 Successful applicants will join an established network of over 900 NCD researchers who are sharing ideas and benefitting from the experience of this influential global network of implementation scientists.”